 If you're moving away from ACX, here's a practical framework:

-For maximum royalty: Upload directly to every platform that supports it (Google Play, Kobo), use Findaway or Authors Republic for the channels that require an aggregator, and skip Audible exclusivity entirely.
+For maximum royalty: Upload directly to platforms that support it (Google Play, Kobo, Spotify for Authors), use INaudio or Authors Republic for the channels that require an aggregator, and skip ACX exclusivity entirely.

-For catalog authors: PublishDrive's subscription model saves money at scale.
-If you have 10+ titles across ebook and audiobook formats, the flat monthly fee beats per-title distribution costs.
+For catalog authors: PublishDrive's subscription model can save money at scale once you have several titles across formats, since the flat fee replaces per-sale percentages.

-The key principle: never go exclusive with any single platform again.
-The audiobook market is fragmenting in your favor — Spotify, YouTube, and independent apps are all growing their audiobook presence.
-Locking your rights to one retailer for seven years made sense when Audible was the only game in town.
-It doesn't make sense anymore.
+The core principle: don't hand exclusive rights to any single retailer.
+The audiobook market is fragmenting in your favor — Spotify, Google, library systems, and independent apps are all expanding their audiobook footprints.
+Locking your rights to one retailer made sense when Audible was the only meaningful channel.
+It doesn't anymore.

 The Bottom Line

-ACX still controls the easiest path to Audible, and Audible still commands roughly half the U.S. audiobook market.
-Those are real advantages.
+ACX is the most direct submission path to Audible, and Audible still commands roughly 63% of the U.S. audiobook market.
+That direct relationship is a real advantage.

-But the costs of those advantages — exclusivity lock-in, lower royalties, slow production timelines, and zero support for AI narration — are getting harder to justify as the rest of the market catches up.
+But the costs — multi-year exclusivity on the royalty-share path, lower royalties, slow production timelines, and no AI narration on the open submission path — are getting harder to justify as the rest of the market catches up.
+And ACX is not the only path to Audible: aggregators like Voices by INaudio and Authors Republic distribute non-exclusively into Audible's network alongside every other major retailer.

-If you're producing audiobooks with AI tools, ACX isn't an option at all.
+Under current ACX policies, if you're producing audiobooks with AI tools, ACX itself is closed — but a non-exclusive distributor (with disclosure) keeps Audible and the rest of the market on the table.
 If you're producing with human narrators but want better royalties and wider reach, the alternatives have matured enough to make the switch practical.

-For authors looking to produce dramatized audiobooks with full cast, music, and sound design — and distribute them across every major platform — Midsummerr's production pipeline pairs with any of the distribution channels above.
-Produce once, distribute everywhere, keep your rights.
-That's the model ACX was never built to support.
+For authors looking to produce dramatized audiobooks with full cast, music, and sound design — and distribute them across every major platform that accepts AI — Midsummerr's production pipeline pairs cleanly with any of the distribution channels above.
+Produce once, distribute wide, keep your rights.

 Ready to hear what your book sounds like with a full cast?
-Check out our self-publishing guide for the complete production-to-distribution walkthrough, or explore Midsummerr's pricing to see what your project would cost.
+Read our self-publishing guide for the complete production-to-distribution walkthrough, or explore Midsummerr's pricing to see what your project would cost.